Coleco Adam: Development and introduction

+The Adam announcement received favorable press coverage.
 The Boston Phoenix, observing that Adam's $600 price was comparable to the lowest price for a letter-quality printer alone, stated "a nice trick if they can do it!"
 It was a trick; the computers were shown behind tinted glass that hid the fact that they were hand-made and had non-working tape drives.
-In June, Coleco promised to ship the computer by August.

 In August it promised to ship a half million Adams by Christmas, but missed shipping dates of 1 September, 15 September, 1 October, and 15 October.
 Ahoy! reported that Coleco had not shipped by early October because of various problems.
 Each month of delay could mean losing the opportunity to sell 100,000 units, the magazine reported, adding that missing the Christmas season would result in "inestimable losses".
 CEO Arnold Greenberg promised in late September to ship by "mid-October", but claimed that Adam was "not, primarily, a Christmas item".
 The printer was the main cause of the delays; after it failed to function properly at demonstrations, by November InfoWorld reported on "growing skepticism" about its reliability, speed, and noise.